poetry

 who holds our deaths and births

-in her blossoming hands.
+in her green blossoming hands.

-Let us be lifted up by the miracle we’re all too small to see;
+Let us be lifted by the miracle

 Let us consider the possibility that the medicine

-walking backwards into the church of you and me,
+the temple of you and me,

-then let us celebrate in a festival that echoes in eternity,
+in a festival that echoes in eternity,

-barefoot on the ground with the spirits of the land
+arm in arm with the spirits of the land

 and all the future beings